 There are a couple of things to watch out for, however.
 While the cheapest Starter plan allows for two websites, it has a disk space cap of 100GB, compared to unlimited space offered by competitors.
 The money back guarantee is also a little sneaky; if you’ve subscribed for more than a year, you have 30 days – otherwise, it’s just 48 hours.
 You also need to pay extra for backups with a HostPapa plan.

-These details, coupled with the okay-but-not-exemplary green policy, leave HostPapa down in fifth place.
+These details, coupled with the okay-but-not-exemplary green policy, leave HostPapa down in sixth place.

 Best for extra features